 Professional development

-Fellows will have access to professional development opportunities and to serve as representatives of the organization alongside ENC staff members.
-Previous Fellow cohorts have attended the national Creating Change conference and traveled to Washington, D.C. to share their stories with their representatives in Congress.
-Fellows may also be invited to participate in conferences, meetings, or other events and storytelling opportunities that align with their personal and professional goals.
+Fellows will have access to professional development opportunities and serve as representatives of the organization alongside ENC staff members.
+Previous Fellow cohorts have attended the national Creating Change conference and traveled to Washington, D.C., to share their stories with their representatives in Congress.

 Additional opportunities

 Throughout the year, Equality NC will invite Fellows to share their stories on social media and through ENC newsletters.
-Fellows will also have opportunities to attend major Equality NC events, such as the annual Gala and other large-scale gatherings.
+Fellows will also have opportunities to attend major Equality NC events.

 Independent projects